kalafut/brokenmold/content/post/storage-formats.md

 type = "post"
 +++

 I've often come across comparisons between JSON, [MessagePack](https://msgpack.org) and [Protocol Buffers](https://developers.google.com/protocol-buffers/) (protobuf) for transfer and/or storage.
 The conclusion usually ends up being: after compression, it doesn't matter.
-But when faced with the choice on my own project recently, I couldn't help thinking that reduced verbosity on the input could only help.
-Plus is just seems only proper to tightly pack integers and binary data, remove formatting that only benefits humans, etc. So naturally I couldn't help but try all three.
+But when faced with the choice on my own project recently, I couldn't help thinking that reduced verbosity on the input could only be a benefit.
+Plus is just seems only proper to tightly pack integers and binary data, remove formatting that only benefits humans, etc. So naturally I had try all three.

 I will forgo any exact details because they don't really matter.
 The data being stored was many records of string and integral data, and the output was compressed with [LZMA](https://en.wikipedia.org/wiki/Lempel%E2%80%93Ziv%E2%80%93Markov_chain_algorithm) (e.g. [xz](https://en.wikipedia.org/wiki/Xz)).
 The pre-compression were results were unsurprising.
 Relative to JSON: